-Last.fm is the music search & discovery network.
-In a time of streaming sites galore, its ability to aggregate and engage users over music stays relevant.
-As mobile usage grows, I thought of revamping the aged Last.fm application to build a proper space for the music we love.
+Last.fm is a music search & discovery network, still kicking over a decade later.
+In a time of streaming sites galore, its ability to aggregate and socialize users over music grows increasingly relevant.
+I thought of revamping the aged Last.fm mobile application to build a proper space for the music we love.

 This is a work-in-progress!
 (My Muji sketchbook is suffering!)
 Have other thoughts on the beloved music platform?
 Message me and let's talk about Last.fm!

 The beauty of Last.fm is that it puts discovery, community, and data together.
 Last.fm was founded in 2002—I created my profile in 2011, when I was 10, but didn't really use it aside from recording a single scrobble of Lady Gaga's Love Game.

 I started listening to music seriously the summer before college.
 Ordering vinyl, albums front-to-back, delving into music criticism.
 I joined my college radio station, filled up my music catalogue with carefully-collected YouTube-only finds and Bandcamp exclusives.
 In 2019, Spotify Wrapped told me I listened for 140,000 minutes.

 After looking at hundreds of music charts, I rediscovered Last.fm: a site that syncs with music platforms and collects your listening activity in one space.
 It delivers listening reports, recommendations, and lets you chat over artists, albums, and music and follow other people's activity.
 As a music fan, I fell in love with the product: it understands me like no other.
 My activity, meeting new friends over mmusic, and giving me the best recommendations of any platform.

 In the age of streaming, Last.fm unifies music—making the product more relevant than ever